 Efficient appliances and lighting

 Next in line with important green features for rentals are energy-efficient appliances, which most tenants rank very high on their list of desired features.
 In addition to knowing they’re using environmentally-approved appliances every day, tenants are pleased with the average saving of around $400 a year on utility costs.
 For example, the state of Texas Public Utility Commission created the Power to Choose Texas electricity comparison site to help Texans compare light companies and encourage lower energy rates.
-In addition to efficient appliances, switching the traditional lighting in rentals for LED bulbs is another way to cut down on energy consumption and lower prices with an average yearly saving of around $500.
+In addition to efficient appliances, switching the traditional lighting in rentals for LED bulbs is another way to cut down on energy consumption and lower prices, with an average yearly saving of around $500.
 These light bulbs last three times longer than the traditional ones, so there will be no need for the tenants to replace them often.

 For rental property owners who want to take it a step further and not only cut the electricity consumption but also use more sustainable energy, the best way to go is to install a home solar system.
 That`s particularly convenient in areas with more daylight hours, like Nevada or Southeast Asian country Malaysia.

 In addition to choosing the most efficient and affordable solar panels, it’s also crucial to pay attention to the choice of the solar inverter.
 This is a boxed unit that connects the panels with the property’s switchboard and converts the direct-current electricity from the panels into the alternating current suitable for use in homes.
 The efficiency of the solar inverter is directly linked to the time the system starts returning the investment.
 For that reason, choosing an SMA inverter is one of the most important decisions to make – they will give you a 5 or 10 years’ warranty and are certified zero-carbon.
 They also have a flexible design, which means that you can switch to a more powerful unit later if you decide to add more panels.